ASTRONOMY 421 (CRN=14274) Concepts of Astrophysics I

 Prerequisites: Physics 330 or 491, 492 or their equivalent.

-Exams and Grades: Your final grade will be determined through three sectional exams (each 20% of the grade), eight sets of homework (20%) and a term paper (20%).
+Exams and Grades: Your final grade will be determined through three sectional exams (each 20% of the grade), eight sets of homework (15%), class participation using worksheets (10%) and an in-class teaching exercise.
+(15%).
 There will be no final exam.

 Some useful links: